 Some years back, on a trip to Italy, we spent a week in Florence visiting my family there.
 My son was 8 years old at the time.
 One hot, humid Sunday afternoon, my uncle suggested we take a ride out of town to escape the heat in the city.
 As we drove the winding roads into the surrounding hills, we enjoyed the beauty and cooler temperatures of the wooded countryside.

 At one point, my uncle stopped at a spot where he knew there was a natural spring of water.
-We spent a few minutes there enjoying the water.
-After we'd all had our fill, or so I thought, it was time was to leave.
+We spent a few minutes there, enjoying the water.
+After we’d all had our fill, or so I thought, it was time to leave.
 Every time we moved toward the car, my son would quickly run back to take another drink.

 This went on at least a half dozen times, and finally in exasperation I said, “You can’t still be thirsty.”
 He looked at me saying, “But mommy, it tastes so good.
 I can’t get enough.”
 I told him it would have to be enough because it was time to leave.